 The symptoms observed are that once that your pipeline tries to checkout the code the credentials are not properly passed so the script returns an error and the build fails.
 You also see that your Local scope defined credentials do not show in the credentials dropdown selector.

 - CloudBees CI (CloudBees Core) on modern cloud platforms - Managed controller

 - CloudBees CI (CloudBees Core) on traditional platforms - Client controller

 - CloudBees Jenkins Platform - Client controller

 - CloudBees Jenkins Distribution

 - Jenkins LTS

-First of all, you can ignore the error on the repository access using the provided credentials if your master does not have MsBuild installed, as the validation happens inside your master.
+First of all, you can ignore the error on the repository access using the provided credentials if your controller does not have MsBuild installed, as the validation happens inside your controller.

 The recommended approach for TFS projects is that you use the Team Foundation Server Plugin, and use personal tokens generated from your TFS server whenever possible.